apache/doris/docs/en/extending-doris/datax.md

         The output will be in `target/datax/datax/`.

         > hdfsreader, hdfswriter and oscarwriter needs some extra jar packages.
 If you don't need to use these components, you can comment out the corresponding module in DataX/pom.xml.

-4. Commit code of doriswriter in `doriswriter`
+4. Commit code of doriswriter in `doriswriter` if you need.

-### About DataX
+### Example

-DataX is an open source version of Alibaba Cloud DataWorks data integration, an offline data synchronization tool/platform widely used in Alibaba Group.
-DataX implements efficient data synchronization functions between various heterogeneous data sources including MySQL, Oracle, SqlServer, Postgre, HDFS, Hive, ADS, HBase, TableStore (OTS), MaxCompute (ODPS), Hologres, DRDS, etc.

-More details can be found at: `https://github.com/alibaba/DataX/`
+For instructions on using the doriswriter plug-in, please refer to [here](https://github.com/apache/incubator-doris/blob/master/extension/DataX/doriswriter/doc/doriswriter.md).